s4ke/Master-Thesis/src/md/004-relwork.md

 \label{sec:relWorkAlgorithmicSkels}

-Algorithmic skeletons were introduced by @Cole1989.
+Algorithmic skeletons as a concept to abstract the general idea of different classes of algorithms were introduced by @Cole1989.
 Early publications on this topic include @DANELUTTO1992205, @darlington1993parallel, @botorog1996efficient, @Lengauer1997
 and @Gorlatch1998.
 @SkeletonBook consolidated early reports on high-level programming approaches.